 Team Culture

-Team 11-3 is proud to have an excellent team culture that encourages active participation and cooperation.
+Team 11-3 is proud to have a team culture that encourages active participation and cooperation.
 When making decisions the team is careful to ensure that all voices are heard, and no decision is made without careful consideration from every engineer.
 When making general decisions a simple vote is performed.
 If there is no clear consensus, or the decision has great significance, the team will utilize a decision matrix to come to a final decision.
 In addition to this, the weekly meetings set by the team ensure that all engineers will collaborate on every aspect of the project.
 Each engineer in Team 11-3 can complete any assigned tasks without further management from anyone else in the team, and their background makes them especially qualified for the task.
 As Computer Science and Engineering majors, they can speak about what is required to implement an automated traffic routing system.
 The team’s culture shows that they will be able to deliver a thoughtful recommendation to the presented challenge.

 Strategic Plan

 Finally, a strategic plan for how the team plans to meet its goals must be established.
 Team 11-3 has put forth three major goals that they have for this project.
 They wish to deliver a viable solution to the challenge of managing traffic in emergency situations.
 They wish to learn about the challenges faced when designing an engineering solution.
 And finally, they wish to become an effective and efficient team.
 To accomplish these goals, objectives have been set for each goal, and tasks have been defined for each objective.
 For most of these tasks, the team has decided to start them on March 4 and finish them by April 15.
 A halfway point deadline, March 24, has been set to ensure progress on these tasks is being made.
 The rest of the tasks have a few specific set deadlines.
-A Gantt chart showing each deadline can be seen in Figure 5.
-The plan for each goal has been detailed here, starting with putting forth a viable solution.
+A Gantt chart showing each deadline is shown in Fig. 5.
+In addition to this, Fig. 6 shows each goal with their associated objectives and tasks.
+The plan for each goal has been detailed, starting with putting forth a viable solution.

+Fig. 5: Project deadlines are schedule using a Gantt chart.
+A halfway point deadline for most tasks is scheduled for March 24 and the final deadline is April 15.